bob-fornal/work-notes/Cloud/AWS/CSAA/ELB-ASG--High-Availability-and-Scalability.md

 ### Server Name Indication

-SNI solves the problem of loading **multiple SSL Certificates onto one web server** (to serve multple websites).
+SNI solves the problem of loading **multiple SSL Certificates onto one web server** (to serve multiple websites).

-* It is a "newer" protocol, and requires the client to **indicate** the hostname of the target server in the initial SSL handshake.
+* It is a "newer" protocol and requires the client to **indicate** the hostname of the target server in the initial SSL handshake.
 * The server will then find the correct certificate, or return the default one.

 Note: